USC President Max Nikias steps down amid fallout from sex abuse scandal

 Breaking News Emails

 LOS ANGELES — University of Southern California President C.L.
-Max Nikias, under pressure amid criticism of the school's handling of a scandal involving the campus gynecologist, has stepped down effective immediately, the school's board said Tuesday.
+Max Nikias, under pressure amid criticism of the school's handling of a scandal involving a former campus gynecologist, has stepped down effective immediately, the school's board said Tuesday.

 Nikias agreed to resign in May after 200 professors signed a letter accusing him of having been tone-deaf and of having failed to grasp the scope of the damage the scandal involving Dr. George Tyndall was doing to the university.
 No date for his departure was set at the time, however.